chauedwin/chauedwin.github.io/_posts/2021-03-21-bayesianlr.md

 ## Bayesian Linear Regression

 In this notebook, we explore linear regression under the Bayesian framework.
-While traditional or frequentist linear regression treats the model parameters(such as the slope and intercept) as **deterministic**, Bayesian linear regression assumes that these parameters come from a hidden or **latent probability distribution**.
-The Bayesian framework has the clear benefit of incorporating **prior** domain knowledge an individual may have on a given dataset or application.
+While traditional or frequentist linear regression treats the model parameters(such as the slope and intercept) as ***deterministic***, Bayesian linear regression assumes that these parameters come from a hidden or ***latent probability distribution***.
+The Bayesian framework has the clear benefit of incorporating ***prior*** domain knowledge an individual may have on a given dataset or application.
 Furthermore, a Bayesian treatment of regression can also help avoid overfitted or overly-complex models, issues that often plague frequentist maximum likelihood methods [Bishop 152].
 Let's start with a quick rundown of traditional linear regression.
-For the IPython notebook or code, click [here](https://github.com/chauedwin/BayesianLR).
+For the IPython notebook or code, click **[here](https://github.com/chauedwin/BayesianLR)**.

 ### Notation